AM lina fi 10 mm - magnetic accessories

 Disadvantages of neodymium magnets:

-- Potential hazard associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
-Additionally, small elements of these devices can hinder the diagnostic process after entering the body.
+- Health risk associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the context of child safety.
+Additionally, tiny parts of these products have the potential to hinder the diagnostic process after entering the body.

 Under no circumstances should neodymium magnets be placed near a computer HDD, TV, and wallet.